On spectra and affine strict polynomial functors

 and [FFSS, Th.
 3.10] says that this map is an isomorphism provided that $d\leq |\ka|$.
-This theorem was complemented by ``the twist stability theorem'' [FFSS, Th.
-4.10] saying that the colim in the left hand side stabilizes for any fixed Ext--degree.
-This result had numerous nontrivial applications, since in many cases the left hand side is much more computable.
-Unfortunately, neither its applications nor its proof answers a natural question: why does twisting improves camparison between ${\cal P}_d$ and ${\cal F}$?
-In our article we try to address this question by putting the above mentioned theorems into a wider categorical context.
-Namely, we factorize the forgetful functor through certain intermediate triangulated category whose Hom--spaces are (among others) colimits of Ext--groups between twists of strict polynomial functors.
+This result has numerous nontrivial applications, since in many cases the left hand side is much more computable.
+Unfortunately, neither its applications nor its proof answers a natural question: why does twisting make ${\cal P}_d$ and ${\cal F}$ closer to each other?
+In our article we address this question by putting the above mentioned phenomena into a wider categorical context (although it should be emphasized that our work does not provide provide new proofs of the results of [FFSS] , since we use their computations in several places).
+Namely, we factorize the (derived) forgetful functor ${\bf f}: {\cal DP}_d\longrightarrow {\cal DF}$ through certain intermediate triangulated category whose Hom-spaces are (among others) colimits of Ext--groups between twists of strict polynomial functors.
 In fact, we construct two apparently quite different triangulated categories which have this property.
-The first construction which is desribed in Sections 2 and 3 uses a concept of ``affine strict polynomial functor'' introduced in [C4].
+The first construction which is described in Sections 2 and 3 uses a concept of ``affine strict polynomial functor'' introduced in [C4].
 In fact our situation resembles that considered in [C4].
-In both cases we try to extend a recollement diagram of abelian categories to their derived categories but we face an obstruction that the unit of adjunction is not isomorphic to the identity.
-Nevertheless, this unit admits an explicit description which gives us a hint how to enrich the starting category to obtain a reflective full embedding (similarly to [C4] we do not get a full recollement due to appearing categories of infinite homological dimension).
-By applying this procedure we get a DG functor category ${\cal P}_d^{af_{\infty}}$ an then its derived category ${\cal DP}_d^{af_{\infty}}$ together with factorization of ${\bf f}$ as
+In both cases we would like to extend a reflective full embedding of abelian categories to their derived categories but we face an obstruction that the unit of our adjunction is not an isomorphism.
+Nevertheless, this unit admits an explicit description which gives us a hint how to enlarge the starting category to obtain a reflective full embedding (in fact, as shown in [Ku2] the full embedding ${\bf f}$ is a part of recollement diagram of abelian categories, however in our situation, similarly to [C4], we do not get a full recollement due to appearance of categories of infinite homological dimension).
+By applying this procedure we get a DG functor category ${\cal P}_d^{af_{\infty}}$ and then its derived category ${\cal DP}_d^{af_{\infty}}$ together with a factorization of ${\bf f}$ as

 The important features of this factorization are that